Utah's driving under the influence (DUI) statute 41-6a-502, prohibits operating a vehicle while the driver:

 Also, if the driver is arrested for violating the IRD Law when they are restricted, the vehicle may be impounded.

 In a typical DUI investigation, the law enforcement officer will stop a vehicle, usually for a moving violation such as failing to maintain a single lane or speeding.
 When the officer makes contact with the driver, the officer might report detecting the odor of an alcoholic beverage coming from the driver's mouth.
-The officer might also report that the driver has slurred speech, bloodshot glassy eyes, has a blank stare or acts lethargic.
-In some DUI cases, the officer reports that the driver has trouble providing a driver's license, registration or proof of insurance.
+The officer might also report that the driver has slurred speech, bloodshot glassy eyes, has a blank stare, or acts lethargic.
+In some DUI cases, the officer reports that the driver has trouble providing a driver's license, registration, or proof of insurance.

 Based on these initial observations, the officer might decide to conduct a DUI investigation.
 If so, the officer will request that the driver exit the vehicle to perform field sobriety tests and/or a preliminary breath test.
 Based on evidence obtained during the investigation, the officer might arrest the driver for DUI.
 The arrest is based on the officer's suspicion that the driver is less safe to drive because he or she is under the influence of alcohol or impaired by a chemical or controlled substance.

 After the arrest, the officer will also ask the driver to submit to the intoxilyzer test and read the driver the chemical test admonitions verbatim off the DUI Report Form.
-The refusal admonition is often read verbatim off the DUI Report Form, which informs the driver that if he refuses to submit to the test, the driving privilege could be revoked for 18 months or until age 21 for a first refusal or for 36 months or until age 21 for a second or subsequent refusal.
+The refusal admonition is often read verbatim off the DUI Report Form, which informs the driver that if he or she refuses to submit to the test, the driving privilege could be revoked for 18 months or until age 21 for a first refusal, or for 36 months or until age 21 for a second or subsequent refusal.

 An experienced DUI defense attorney in Salt Lake City, UT, can look at every aspect of your case from the typical scenario to the more complicated procedures used after a crash, to determine whether the law enforcement officer made any mistakes that might result in the suppression or exclusion of evidence.